foxyproxy/browser-extension/README.md

 Version 8.0+
 Browser extension source code for *Firefox*, *Chrome*, and other Chromium-based browsers like *Chromium*, *Brave* and *Edge*

-FoxyProxy is beeing updated for manifest V3.
+FoxyProxy is being updated for manifest V3.
 Please post all features requests to the [issues](https://github.com/foxyproxy/browser-extension/issues).

 #### Previous Versions